 Conservation and management of natural resources implies a considerate use of these resources in a multifaceted way.
 This approach includes the development of novel management practices that ensure both the preservation of habitat for rare plants and animals as well as sustainable agriculture and grazing practices, which conserve the quality of our soil, waterways, lakes and streams.
-Rangelands are the foundation of livestock production operations, wildlife habitat, watershed management, and outdoor recreational opportunities within the state and region.
+Rangelands are the foundation of livestock production operations, wildlife habitat, watershed management and outdoor recreational opportunities within the state and region.
 We strive to work together in an interdisciplinary way to preserve the integrity of our natural resources.

 Please explore our web site and do not hesitate to contact any of us with questions.

-Michele R. Dudash, Head
+Michele R. Dudash, Department Head